 According to Donaldson-Pressman, the data shows that homework over the recommended time is not beneficial to children’s grades or GPA.
 Evidence actually suggests that it’s detrimental to their attitude about school, grades, self-confidence, social skills and quality of life.

-If homework creates stress in your home, Donaldson-Pressman says you can help decrease the angst if you:
+If homework creates pressure or stress in your home, Donaldson-Pressman says you can help decrease the angst if you:

 As a parent, you probably already know how important it is for children of all ages to get enough rest.
 Plus, you want them to have time to play, develop friendships outside of school hours and engage in family activities.